English Major Exit Portfolio Requirement

 - Two papers from different 300-level English courses of the student’s choice

-- The final seminar paper completed at the end of ENG 461-462, Senior Seminar
+- The final senior seminar paper completed at the end of ENG 461-462, or ENG 499

 - A reflective essay on the student’s academic experience as an English major